esrille/ibus-hiragana/docs_md/en/install.md

 ### Instructions for Ubuntu

-To uninstall the Hiragana IME, use the following <code>apt</code> command:
+To uninstall Hiragana IME, use the following <code>apt</code> command:

 ```
 sudo apt remove ibus-hiragana